-A. Any member of the Bennington College community or covered third party who believes that he or she has been subjected by any other member(s) of the Bennington College community to conduct in violation of this policy may pursue a complaint through a mediation procedure.
+- 1. Any member of the Bennington College community or covered third party who believes that they have been subjected by any other member(s) of the Bennington College community to conduct in violation of this policy may pursue a complaint through a mediation procedure.
 Mediation is generally defined as intervention between parties to promote reconciliation, settlement, or compromise.
-Mediation is different from the "Informal Resolution" procedure outlined above because a neutral, independent, third party (i.e., someone other than the Title IX coordinator) will meet with the complainant and respondent, either separately or together, in order to understand the parties' respective positions, and then attempt to help the parties come to a mutual understanding.
-Mediation will not be used to resolve complaints of sexual violence.

-- B. A complaint may be written or oral.
-Once a complaint is made, the Title IX Coordinator will appoint an investigator to investigate the complaint, and, in consultation with the investigator, will determine whether there are grounds for continuing with the mediation procedure.
-If the Title IX Coordinator determines that mediation is not appropriate, he or she will notify the complainant in writing.
-If the complainant wishes to pursue the complaint, he or she may request to proceed with administrative investigation and review as outlined below.
+Mediation is different from the "Informal Resolution" procedure outlined above because a neutral person other than the Title IX coordinator will meet with the complainant and respondent, either separately or together, in order to understand the parties' respective positions, and then attempt to help the parties come to a mutual understanding.
+Mediation will not be used to resolve complaints of sexual assault. - A complaint may be written or oral.
+Once a complaint is 2. made, the Title IX Coordinator will appoint an investigator to investigate the complaint, and, in consultation with the investigator, will determine whether there are grounds for continuing with the mediation procedure.
+If the Title IX Coordinator determines that mediation is not appropriate, they will notify the complainant in writing.
+If the complainant wishes to pursue the complaint, they may request to proceed with administrative investigation and review as outlined below.
 If the Title IX Coordinator decides that mediation is appropriate, then the Title IX Coordinator will appoint a mediator who will seek to resolve the complaint using mediation.
 This person will meet with both parties, either separately or together.
-Both parties must consent in order for the mediator to meet with both parties together. - C. Each party may be accompanied by an advisor of his or her choice any stage of this mediation procedure.
-Such persons may, but need not be, chosen from among the College's Sexual Harassment/Misconduct Process Advisors (SHMP Advisors). - D. A complaint pursued through mediation will be considered to have been resolved when both parties have signed a statement indicating their acceptance of the outcome of the mediation procedure, and the Title IX Coordinator (or appointee who has directed the procedure) has also approved and signed the statement.
-A complaint that has been resolved through mediation may not be pursued through administrative investigation. - E. If the complaint cannot be resolved through mediation, or if the Title IX Coordinator determines that the case is not appropriate for mediation, the Title IX Coordinator will refer the case to administrative investigation and review as described below.
+Both parties must consent in order for the mediator to meet with both parties together. - 3.
+Each party may be accompanied by an advisor of their choice any stage of this mediation procedure. - 4.
+A complaint pursued through mediation will be considered to have been resolved when both parties have signed a statement indicating their acceptance of the outcome of the mediation procedure, and the Title IX Coordinator (or appointee who has directed the procedure) has also approved and signed the statement.
+A complaint that has been resolved through mediation may not be pursued through administrative investigation.

+5. If the complaint cannot be resolved through mediation, or if the Title IX Coordinator determines that the case is not appropriate for mediation, the Title IX Coordinator will refer the case to administrative investigation and review as described below.

-Option 3 | Administrative Investigation and Review
+Option 3 - Administrative Investigation and Review

-Any member of the Bennington College community or covered third-party who believes that he or she has been subjected to conduct in violation of this policy by any other member(s) of the Bennington College community or covered third parties may pursue a complaint through an administrative investigation.
+Any member of the Bennington College community or covered third party who believes that they have been subjected to conduct in violation of this policy by any other member(s) of the Bennington College community or covered third parties may pursue a complaint through an administrative investigation.
 All proceedings will include a prompt, fair, and impartial process from the initial investigation to the final result.
-The investigation and decision-making process are conducted by officials who, at a minimum, receive annual training on issues related to dating violence, domestic violence, sexual assault, and stalking and on how to conduct an investigation process that protects the safety of victims and promotes accountability.
+As required by the Clery Act, the investigation and decision-making process will be conducted by officials who, at a minimum, receive annual training on the issues related to dating violence, domestic violence, sexual assault, and stalking, and on how to conduct an investigation process that protects the safety of victims and promotes accountability.

-Throughout the process, the College will provide the complainant and the respondent with the same opportunities to have others present during any institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
+Throughout the process, the College will provide the complainant and the respondent with the same opportunities to have others present during the institutional disciplinary proceeding, including the opportunity to be accompanied to any related meeting or proceeding by an advisor of their choice.
 While the College will not limit the choice of advisor or presence for either the complainant or the respondent in any meeting or institutional disciplinary proceeding, the College has established restrictions regarding the extent to which the advisor may participate in the proceedings, as described below.